 Finally, if authentication is not required, the authenticated encryption function encrypts the confidential data, but the authentication tag is not computed.
 The authenticated decryption function decrypts the confidential data, but no authentication tag is computed and verified.

-In DLMS/COSEM, the use of authentication and encryption is indicated by bit 4 and bit 5 of the Security Control Byte, specified in 5.7.2.4.
+In DLMS®/COSEM, the use of authentication and encryption is indicated by bit 4 and bit 5 of the Security Control Byte, specified in 5.7.2.4.

 a) The authenticated encryption function – given the selection of a block cipher key EK – has three input strings: